awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-su-organize.md

 For an example of how to work with parameter hierarchies, see [Walkthrough: Manage Parameters Using Hierarchies \(AWS CLI\)](sysman-paramstore-walk-hierarchies.md)\.

 **Querying Parameters in a Hierarchy**
 Another benefit of using hierarchies is the ability to query for all parameters within a hierarchy by using the [GetParametersByPath](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParametersByPath.html) API action\.
-For example, if you execute the following command from the AWS CLI, the system returns all parameters in the IIS level\.
+For example, if you run the following command from the AWS CLI, the system returns all parameters in the IIS level\.

 ```
 aws ssm get-parameters-by-path --path /Dev/Web/IIS